ipetkov/crane/docs/API.md

 * `doInstallCargoArtifacts`: controls whether cargo's `target` directory should be copied as an output
   - Default value: `false`
+* `doStripVersion`: when set to `true`, the workspace crate version(s) in the dummy source used for `buildDepsOnly` will be replaced with a placeholder version (`0.0.0`).
+This improves cache hit rates when only the crate version changes but dependencies remain the same.
 * `installPhaseCommand`: the command(s) which are expected to install the derivation's outputs.
   - Default value: will look for a temporary installation directory created by